 - How can and should different cultures and religions live together without giving up their own roots?
 How does coexistence work?
 Assimilation or acculturation?

 - How is it possible to live again side by side as neighbors after pogroms, destruction and expulsions?

 - What do centuries-old comments of a Rashi mean e.g. for today's living together or for questions of business ethics?
 Why should religious texts and commandments be questioned, discussed and contemporary approaches and reinterpretations be found?

-A World Heritage ShUM would do justice to the significance of this unique Jewish tradition.
+A World Heritage ShUM does justice to the significance of this unique Jewish tradition.

-A World Heritage ShUM would make clear that SchUM is not only history but also present.
+A World Heritage ShUM makes clear that SchUM is not only history but also present.

 The communities founded in Germany and Europe after the Shoah know and reflect the traditions from ShUM.

 Taking up, discussing and rethinking these traditions is in keeping with the spirit and erudition of ShUM.